OPA extends our thanks to Merck Canada for their assistance

 The World Health Organization’s (WHO) “Global strategy to accelerate the elimination of cervical cancer as a public health problem” recommends a 90-70-90 model, whereby:

 Health Canada has joined the WHO in this aspirational goal, releasing their “Action Plan for the Elimination of Cervical Cancer in Canada” and Canadian pharmacy professionals will play a crucial role in ensuring equity and access to HPV vaccination.
-Working alongside other healthcare professionals who provide care to adolescents, pharmacy professionals can assist with achieving the National Advisory Committee on Immunization’s (NACI) plan, to ensure 90% of 17-year-olds are fully vaccinated with the HPV vaccine by 2025.
+Working alongside other healthcare professionals who provide care to adolescents, pharmacy professionals can assist with achieving the National Advisory Committee on Immunization’s (NACI) goal of ensuring 90% of 17-year-olds are fully vaccinated with the HPV vaccine by 2025.

 How Pharmacy Professionals Can Play a Role